Can you identify with any of these scenarios?

 Do you see where I’m going with this?
 Self-assessment can be tedious but it’s SO worth it.
 You can cut your time spent on repetitive steps in half or more.
 You’ll make more money per project and you’ll have more energy for creativity.

-To help you get started, I’ve outlined my collaborative system below.
+To help you get started, I’ve outlined my web design process below.

 Remember, in applying this to your own design projects, you’ll have to make adjustments and that’s okay.
 I vary what I do a little based on client’s individual needs.
 I make sure there’s enough room in my budget to provide as much support in each phase as possible.